The Page Story

 In 1923, the City of Fort Myers purchased a plot of land with the intention of making a golf course.
 However in 1927, the site actually evolved into an airport.
-National Airlines began making stops in 1937 on the St. Petersburg to Miami route, but service was suspended because the sod runways were useless during the summer's frequent rains.
+National Airlines began making stops in 1937 on a St. Petersburg to Miami route, but service was suspended because the sod runways were useless during the summer's frequent rains.

-In late 1945 many training facilities were closed down as the war came to a close.
-Fort Myers Army Air Base was no exception and closed it's doors as a fighter training base that September.
+In late 1945, many training facilities were closed down as the war came to a close.
+Fort Myers Army Air Base was no exception and closed its doors as a fighter training base that September.
 Lee County replaced the wooden army barracks with a small terminal in the mid-1950s, then expanded that terminal in 1960.

 Southwest Florida Historical Society 939-4044, 10091 McGregor Blvd.
 FM 33919